jaydenseric/Hurdler/readme.md

 npm install hurdler --save
 ```

-Hurdler implements UMD.
 Import it at the beginning of your app:

 ```js
 import Hurdler from 'hurdler'